 There is truly something special felt when entering a practice that has created a winning company culture.
 To those who have mastered such an environment, they know it all starts with YOU.
-You are the owner, leader and executive setting the vision, the tone and the operating basis that allows for personal and professional success.
+You are the practice owner, leader and executive setting the vision, the tone and the operating basis that allows for personal and professional success.

-PT’s are often considered conservative by nature.
+Physical therapists are often considered conservative by nature.
 So It’s easy to see how many fall into their daily routines, becoming disenchanted with their position and begin looking around for something new.
 It’s our responsibility to liven things up by creating a company culture that validates while encouraging growth and development as part of being a team member.
 If you are hiring properly, then you will fill your practice with teammates who are interested in seeing the group win and take pride in being a part of that success.
 This means that you – the owner – must make it into a game.
 A game where everyone knows how the score is being kept and how they contribute to it.
 It’s important to protect your team by not allowing self-serving individuals interested only in “what’s in it for them” to remain on your payroll.
 Create several standard operating procedures in order to ensure total transparency and an “exchange in abundance mentality” is held in at all times.

 Surveys continuously show that what employees seek for job satisfaction are often not monetary or other such perks.
 Usually it’s one of these four or a combination thereof that drive real employee satisfaction:

 - Enjoying the people that they work with

 - Opportunities for growth and continuing education